aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-graphic-elements/working-with-watermark/_index.md

-﻿---
+---
 title: Working with Watermark in C#
 articleTitle: Working with Watermark
 linktitle: Working with Watermark
-description: "Document watermark manipulation using Aspose.Words."
+description: "Document watermark manipulation using Aspose.Words for .NET."
 type: docs
 weight: 60
 url: /net/working-with-watermark/